-This Periodic Report is hereby submitted under Section 4 of the Continuing Disclosure Certificate (Developer) (the "Disclosure Certificate") dated, 2019 executed by the undersigned (the "Developer") in connection with the issuance of the above-captioned bonds be the County of El Dorado (the "County") with respect to its County of El Dorado Communit Facilities District No. 2018-1 (Bass Lake Hills) (the "District").
-Capitalized terms used in this Periodic Report but not otherwise defined have the meaning given to them in the Disclosure Certificate. .
+This Periodic Report is hereby submitted under Section 4 of the Continuing Disclosure Certificate (Developer) (the "Disclosure Certificate") dated, 2021 executed by the undersigned (the "Developer") in connection with the issuance of the above-captioned bonds by the County of El Dorado (the "County") with respect to its County of El Dorado Community Facilities District No 2018-1 (Bass Lake Hills) (the "District").
+Capitalized terms used in this Periodic Report but not otherwise defined have the meanings given to them in the Disclosure Certificate.
 Property Ownership and Development The information in this section is provided as of (this date must be not more than 60 days before the date of this Periodic Report).
-A. Property currently owned by the Developer in the District (the "Property"): Development name: Number of lots (acreage): 3.
-Status of land development or construction activities in Units 2 and 3: C. Status of building permits and any significant amendments to land use or development entitlements: D. Any updates to information regarding the Property in Table 2 or Table 3 contained in the Official Statement, and any other changes in ownership, whether acquisition of land in the District by the Developer or sales of land in the District to other property owners:
+A. Property currently owned by the Developer, Lennar Winncrest or their Affiliates in the District (the "Property"): Development name: Number of lots (acreage): 3.
+Status of land development or construction activities with respect to the Property: C. Status of building permits and any significant amendments to land use or development entitlements: D. Any updates to information regarding the Property in Table 2 or Table 3 contained in the Official Statement, and any other changes in ownership, whether acquisition of land in the District by the Developer, Lennar Winncrest or their Affiliates or sales of land in the District to other property owners: